Jvictordevops/house-price-predictor/src/api/README.md

-## Intructions to build Container Image for this FastAPI App
+## Intructions to build Container Image for this FastAPI App.

 Create the Dockerfile in the root of the source code (`house-prcice-predictor`).